siteorigin/siteorigin-north/readme.txt

 == Changelog ==

+= 1.6 - 30 October 2018 =
+* Updated WooCommerce templates to version `3.5.0`.
+* Added a setting for the footer privacy policy link located at `Customize > Theme Settings > Footer`.

 = 1.5.2 - 05 October 2018 =
 * Resolved a problem with logo scaling when returning to the top of the page.
 * Resolved a problem with logo scaling and Jetpack Lazy Images.